Social Media Standards

 Make sure that you have all the facts before you post.
 It is better to verify information with a source first than to have to post a correction or retraction later.
 If you make an error, correct it quickly and visibly.

 Never hide your identity for the purpose of promoting UH Hilo through social media.
-Include your name and title or affiliation to UH Hilo in the social media account profile.
+Include your name and title or affiliation to UH Hilo in the social media account profile, as well as the account’s purpose.
 It is important for people to be able to communicate with an individual rather than a faceless institution and by providing your information, you are making that personal connection.
 Doing this also lends credibility and authenticity to your social media presence.

 Respect Others’ Privacy